Nissan dazzles Detroit with concept cars

 The concept's Strad Amber paint was inspired by the rich look of violins.
 The final look was achieved by applying an orange-amber topcoat over a gold base.

+The Sport Sedan was Nissan's main event, but it was joined by a couple of very interesting undercards.
+Toyota showed two IDx concepts that it originally debuted at last year's Tokyo Motor Show.
+The IDx Freeflow and IDx NISMO are experiments in co-creation, a process in which Nissan worked closely with the target demographic early on in the development stages.
 "IDx NISMO and IDx Freeflow show how Nissan is using new and innovative product development methods to meet the needs of younger customers who have novel, exciting ideas, and engage with them to build the cars they want," explains Nakamura.

 Nissan worked with young folks from the "digital native generation" (those born after 1990) to find out what they're looking for in a vehicle.
 It turns out, what they're looking for is incredibly simple: the classic proportions of a "three box" car, with engine, passenger and cargo compartments.
 Nissan didn't just build an old fashioned boxy car, however, but worked within the parameters of a three-box small sedan to give the IDx a personality all its own.